mainmatter/mainmatter.com/_posts/2019-07-16-webanimationsstuff.md

 The Web Animations API (WAAPI) is an interface of the web platform allowing for the synchronisation, playback and timing of presentational changes on a web page.
-The API is a description of how cross-browser animations should be implemented and gives developers accessto the browser's rendering and animation engine.
+The API is a description of how cross-browser animations should be implemented and gives developers access to the browser's rendering and animation engine.

 At WAAPI's core, two models - the Timing Model and the Animation Model - allow for the creation of minutely timed animations.